 Our dividend policy is to pay dividends at levels consistent with our growth and development plans, while maintaining a reasonable level of liquidity.
-However, due to the adverse impact of the world's financial crisis resulting in losses for 2009, the Board of Directors intends not to propose a payment of dividend to the forthcoming general meeting of shareholders.
+However, due to the adverse impact of the world's financial crisis, the Board of Directors intends not to propose a payment of dividend to the forthcoming general meeting of shareholders.

-No dividend has been paid in 2009 based on 2008 results.
+No dividend has been paid in 2010 based on 2009 results.